barbatus/typescript/README.md

 There are three major types of typings you may encouter developing a Meteor app in TypeScript.

 One of them is typings that come from NPM packages.
 These typings are read and applied by the compiler automatically, so you don't need to worry about them at all.
-Angular 2's NPMs are a good example of such NPMs.
+Angular 2's NPM is a good example of such NPMs.

 Another type is typings for any third-party library you've decided to use, for example, Moment.js.
 Recommended way to search and install such typings is to use [`typings`](https://github.com/typings/typings) tool, which is de-facto a major tool to manage typings today.

 Last type is typings directly related to Meteor itself, to any of its associated NPMs, or to any Atmosphere package.
 This type of typings is supposed to be installed with the help of the `typings` tool as well, but with one nuance to mention.
-There is a special Github organization that is supposed to contain all Meteor-related typings in separate repos.
+There is a special Github organization supposed to contain all Meteor-related typings in separate repos.
-Please check out https://github.com/meteor-typings and https://github.com/meteor-typings/meteor.
+Please, check out https://github.com/meteor-typings and https://github.com/meteor-typings/meteor.

 ### Installation

-To install Meteor declaration files, you'll need to run commands as follows:
+To install Meteor declaration files, you'll need to run in the terminal as follows:
 ````
 npm install typings -g